raybun/handheld.quest/content/posts/best-sd-card-for-steam-deck/index.md

 Samsung has a great track record in terms of SD card reliability, speed and price/performance ratio.

-I chose the 512 GB variant pictured below, because that's more than I need to store the games and ROMs that I actually play on my 256 GB Steam Deck.
+I chose the 512 GB variant pictured above, because that's more than I need to store the games and ROMs that I actually play on my 256 GB Steam Deck.
+Of course the bigger variant of this card is just as great.

 Some people go overboard and store a dozen of these SD cards in a case, in my humble opinion that only results in catalogueing/management overhead, i.e. having to figure out where you stored which game.
 Additionally, it only really brings analysis paralysis to the table and I find myself actually playing less.